BuT wOm3N dOn'T taKe gOod phOtoS oF suRfiNg

 This is why I’ve never encouraged women write for Tracks or Stab or Beach Grit or The Surfers Journal or The Inertia.
 Because even if women publish some quality content every so often, or if women are featured by the editorial team, these magazines remain deeply sexist and they won’t hesitate to ridicule or ignore women when it’s convenient to them.

 Support women as part of surfing, or don’t.
-But for now, can we all make a pact to withhold our money, photographers, writing, images, and support from the media who are inconsistent in their support.
-So many women have given them a chance to show they’ve changed but there’s only so long they can be expected to continue to do that.
+But for now, can we all make a pact to withhold our money, photographs, writing, images, and support from any surf media producers who are inconsistent in their support of women folk.
+So many women have given these magazines a chance to show they’ve changed but there’s only so long we can be expected to continue to do that.

 Do better Tracks.
 Do better Surfing Australia.
 Do a lot better.